Damian77504/GettingAndCleaning_Assigment/CodeBook.md

 - Appropriately labeled the data set with descriptive variable names.
 - Created tidy data set with the average of each variable for each activity and each subject.

+# Output:
+- Obtained Tidy_Data set with average of each variable for each activity and each subject